Ronnie Brown

 What is woven wire mesh?
 Well, if you ask us here at W.S.
 Tyler, we would tell you that is virtually anything you want it to be within the realms of screening and filtration.

-But sometimes, you must manipulate wire mesh to properly implement wire mesh.
+But sometimes you must manipulate wire mesh to fully leverage its capabilities.
 Processes, such as wire mesh stamping, must be applied to ensure your mesh fits into your equipment.

 That said, what exactly do we mean when we say wire mesh stamping?

 W.S.
-Tyler has been in the woven wire mesh business for over 140 years and has developed a series of in-house post-weaving services to ensure our customers are confident in their woven wire mesh investment.
+Tyler has been in the woven wire mesh business for over 150 years and has developed a series of in-house value-added processes to ensure our customers are confident in their woven wire mesh investment.

 To that end, the following article was written to encompass the basic information you should know when reaching out to a wire mesh supplier about wire mesh stamping.
 You will learn: